wp-plugins/outstanding-bar/readme.txt

 1. Outstanding Bar in action

 == Changelog ==

+= 1.1.2 =
+* Fix specificity issue with styling on some themes

 = 1.1.1 =
 * Fix validation issue with MailChimp API Key (Thanks to Scott Werner for pointing this out)